chrisgrieser/nvim-tinygit/README.md

 ### File history
 Search the git history of the current file.
-Select from the matching commits to open a popup with a diffview of the changes.
+Select from the matching commits to open a popup with a diff view of the changes.

 If the config `history.autoUnshallowIfNeeded` is set to `true`, will also automatically un-shallow the repo if needed.